Newspaper article in the "südlicher Landkreis"

 Die Bilder Ryo Katos sind nur auf den ersten Blick schön.
 Der Japaner stellt derzeit im Neuen Kunstverein Regensburg aus.

 Die Ausstellung „Märchenstunde für Erwachsene“ mit Bildern von Ryo Kato läuft bis zum 5.
 Dezember

 im Neuen Kunstverein Regensburg am Schwanenplatz 4. Öffnungszeiten sind Donnerstag und Freitag von 16 bis 18 Uhr sowie Samstag und Sonntag von 12 bis 14 Uhr. (wsu)

-Newspaper article in "Allgemeinen Zeitung Mainz"
+Newspaper article in the "Allgemeinen Zeitung Mainz"

-By Marianne Hoffmann
+Von Marianne Hoffmann

 Doch der Schein trügt, denn es kann nichts gutes heißen, wenn man auf die unterschiedlichsten Ausdrucksweisen von Gewalt und Terror und sinnloser Tierquälerei stößt, wie auf einen Stierkämpfer, der gerade dabei ist, einen Kampfstier zu metzeln.